pdjr-signalk/pdjr-skplugin-switchbank/README.md

 This project implements a plugin for the
 [Signal K Node server](https://github.com/SignalK/signalk-server-node).

-__pdjr-skplugin-switchbank__ extends Signal K's native switch bank support by providing a mechanism for operating switch bank relay modules (using PGN 127502) in response to PUT requests addressed to switch bank paths under the plugin's control.
+__pdjr-skplugin-switchbank__ installs a handler on Signal K switch bank keys that are associated with channels on remote N2K relay modules.
+The handler processes received PUT requests, issuing PGN 127502 (Switch Bank Control) messages to set the remote relay state.

-Additionally, the plugin provides a means of automatically generating switch state meta data for both switch and relay modules in a form that can be consumed by the [pdjr-skplugin-meta-injector](https://github.com/preeve9534/pdjr-skplugin-meta-injector#readme) plugin.
+Additionally, the plugin provides a means of automatically generating and publishing meta data that describes both switch and relay switch bank keys.
+Meta data is published on a user-defined FIFO in a format consistent with the requirements of the [pdjr-skplugin-meta-injector](https://github.com/preeve9534/pdjr-skplugin-meta-injector#readme) plugin.